cmdctl/tengu/README.md

 # Tengu 天狗
-A terminal ui and LSP for working with T-SQL files
+(WIP) A terminal ui and LSP for working with T-SQL files